build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 ## What you will learn

-- Handling offline data storage on device via Amplify DataStore.
+- Handling offline data storage on-device via Amplify DataStore by adding aws-amplify library dependency to your app.
-- Adding authorization with Amplify Auth.
+- Adding authentication with Amplify Auth.
 - Use of Amplify DataStore to orchestrate data synchronization between mobile app and Amplify's backend services.

 ## Sidebar